raspberrypilearning/pick-your-favourite/en/step_7.md

 --- task ---

-Inside the event listener, create a new `constant` to store the value contained in the `choice` variable in `localStorage`.
+Inside the event listener, create a new `constant` to hold the value contained in the `choice` variable in `localStorage`.

 --- code ---
 ---
 language: javascript
 filename: scripts.js
 line_numbers: false
-line_number_start: 164
-line_highlights: 166
+line_highlights: 3
 ---
 // Loading event
 document.addEventListener("DOMContentLoaded", function () {